MicrosoftDocs/power-automate-docs/articles/forms/troubleshoot-issues.md

 ### I don’t get an attachment for some of my approvals

-Approval action will attach the file in notification email until the size is 5 MB.
-Beyond this limit, approval action in Power Automate won’t be able to attach the file in notification email.
-It will redirect user/approver to check the attachment in Microsoft Flow portal.
+The approval action limits the size of file attachments in email to 5 MB.
+For attachments that are larger than 5 MB, the approval action redirects approvers to check for the attachment on the Power Automate **Action items > Approvals** page.

 ### Send email action looks stuck in my flow

-If you're using Mail connector as part of your flow, it has a limit of 100 API calls per 24 hours.
-Try the Office 365 Outlook connector, which has a limit of 300 API calls per 60 seconds.
-When you do this, you're less likely to reach the limit.
+If you're using the Mail connector as part of your flow, try using the Office 365 Outlook connector instead.
+The Mail connector has a limit of 100 API calls per 24 hours.
+The Outlook connector has a limit of 300 API calls per 60 seconds, which means that you're much less likely to reach the limit.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]